the-teachingRSE-project/competencies/intro.md

 This definition is broader than in @FAIR4RS and is the outcome of a recent discussion in @Gruenpeter2021.

-Using this, Research Software Engineers are now people who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+Using this, Research Software Engineers are now professionals who create or improve research software and/or the structures that the software interacts with in the computational environment of a research domain.
 They are highly skilled team members who can also conduct their own research as part of their role.

 ## Intended Target Audience